Bakery-Style Jumbo Blueberry Muffins with Crumb Topping

 • Prep.
 Preheat the oven to 400 degrees with the rack in the center.
 Line a muffin tin with cupcake liners.

 • Make batter.
-Combine the wet ingredients (melted butter, egg, and milk in one bowl.
-In a separate bowl, combine the dry ingredients (flour, sugar, salt, baking powder).
-Gently mix them together, stirring until just combined.
+Combine the wet ingredients (oil, egg, and milk in one bowl.
+Beat with a hand mixer until well combined (or whisk by hand 1-2 minutes).
+Put the dry ingredients on top mix them amongst themselves a bit, and then gently mix them together, stirring until just combined.
 Fold in the blueberries.

 • Make streusel topping.
 Cut the butter into the flour in a medium mixing bowl, using two knives or a pastry blender, until it resembles small peas.
 Stir in the sugar and cinnamon.

 • Assemble.
 Scoop the batter into the prepared muffin tins.
+(The batter will be thick!)
 Equally distribute the topping on top of the muffin batter.

 Notes